 - Report one: Cadmium in New Zealand agriculture [PDF, 901 KB]

 - Soil maps of cadmium in New Zealand [PDF, 1.9 MB]

 How MPI monitors cadmium in food

-Cadmium content in food is monitored as part of the Total Diet Survey run by MPI every 5 years.
-Results from the Total Diet Study (2009 and 2018) continue to confirm that cadmium intake by the NZ population is well below the limit recommended by the World Health Organisation.
+Cadmium content in food is monitored as part of the Total Diet Study run by MPI every 5 years.
+Results from the Total Diet Study (2009 and 2018) continue to confirm that cadmium intake by the NZ population is well below the limit set by the World Health Organisation.
 There is no evidence of an increase in cadmium exposure through diet.

 Who to contact